RotationNet: Joint Object Categorization and Pose Estimation Using Multiviews from Unsupervised Viewpoints: Introduction

 Object classification accuracy can be enhanced by the use of multiple different views of a target object~\cite{borotschnig2000appearance,paletta2000active}.
 Recent remarkable advances in image recognition and collection of 3D object models enabled the learning of multi-view representations of objects in various categories.
 However, in real-world scenarios, objects can often only be observed from limited viewpoints due to occlusions, which makes it difficult to rely on multi-view representations that are learned with the whole circumference.
 The desired property for the real-world object classification is that, when a viewer observes a partial set ($ \geq 1$ images) of the full multi-view images of an object, it should recognize from which directions it observed the target object to correctly infer the category of the object.
 It has been understood that if the viewpoint is known the object classification accuracy can be improved.
 Likewise, if the object category is known, that helps infer the viewpoint.
 As such, object classification and viewpoint estimation is a tightly coupled problem, which can best benefit from their joint estimation.

 We propose a new Convolutional Neural Network (CNN) model that we call \textit{RotationNet}, which takes multi-view images of an object as input and predicts its pose and object category (\fref{fig:overview}).
 RotationNet outputs viewpoint-specific category likelihoods corresponding to all pre-defined discrete viewpoints for each image input, and then selects the object pose that maximizes the integrated object category likelihood.
 Whereas, at the training phase, RotationNet uses a complete set of multi-view images of an object captured from all the pre-defined viewpoints, for inference it is able to work with only a partial set of all the multi-view images -- a single image at minimum -- as input.
-This property is particularly important for object classification in real-world scenarios, where it is often difficult to place a camera at all the pre-defined viewpoints due to occlusions.
 In addition, RotationNet does not require the multi-view images to be provided at once but allows their sequential input and updates of the target object's category likelihood.
 This property is suitable for applications that require on-the-fly classification with a moving camera.

 The most representative feature of RotationNet is that it treats viewpoints where training images are observed as \emph{latent} variables during the training (\fref{fig:rotationnet}).
 This enables unsupervised learning of object poses using an unaligned object dataset; thus, it eliminates the need of preprocessing for pose normalization that is often sensitive to noise and individual differences in shape.
 Our method automatically determines the basis axes of objects based on their appearance during the training and achieves not only intra-class but also inter-class object pose alignment.
 Inter-class pose alignment is important to deal with joint learning of object pose and category, because the importance of object classification lies in emphasizing differences in different categories when their appearances are similar.
 Without inter-class pose alignment, it may become an ill-posed problem to obtain a model to distinguish, \eg, a car and a bus if the side view of a car is compared with the frontal view of a bus.